javorszky/framework-muxer-showdown/README.md

 #### Path variables

+This is... eeeehhh... it _can_ be done, but it needs a LOT of work.
+There's this [super useful article by Ben Hoyt about different ways of handling dynamic routing](https://benhoyt.com/writings/go-routing/), which is easy to understand, and can work, but we'd need to actually build it ourselves, and this is why routers exist.

 #### Grouping

 This was super easy.
 Take a muxer, and put another muxer onto a path.
 The only important thing that we need to pay attention to are slashes and using `http.StripPrefix` like so: